-Escrow payment can be said as a legal concept involving a financial arrangement in between three parties whereby a third party agrees to hold an asset or money on behalf of other two involved in a certain transaction at a given time and for the purpose of this arrangement, an escrow charges a certain sum of money as commission or fees and keeps the transaction secure by managing and fulfilling predetermined contractual obligations.
+Escrow payment can be said as a legal concept involving a financial arrangement in between three parties whereby a third party agrees to hold an asset or money on behalf of other two involved in a particular transaction at a given time, and for the purpose of this arrangement, an escrow charges a certain sum of money as commission or fees and keeps the transaction secure by managing and fulfilling predetermined contractual obligations.

 Types of Escrow Payment

-There are seven types which are as follows.
+There are seven types, which are as follows.

-- Internet Escrow – Under this arrangement, a licensed independent third party agrees to keep the money for safeguarding the interest of both buyer and seller
+- Internet Escrow – Under this arrangement, a licensed independent third party agrees to keep the money for safeguarding the interest of both buyer and seller.

-- Banking – Under this arrangement, a machine is used which holds money.
-For example, ATMs and vending machines, etc.
+- Banking – Under this arrangement, a machine is used, which holds money—for example, ATMs and vending machines, etc.